How to Grow Weed in a Closet: A Beginner’s Indoor Guide

 Optimal Harvest Timing

 Inspect trichomes on buds with a magnifying loupe to determine peak potency.
 Harvest when about 70–80 percent of trichomes turn milky white and a small portion turn amber.
-That blend maximizes THC content while retaining sweet, terpenoid flavors.
-If you wait for mostly amber heads, you’ll get a more couch‑lock effect, so choose based on your desired experience.
+Cut too early and buds lack potency; wait too late and THC converts into CBN, which offers more sedative effects.

 Drying and Curing Processes

-Cut branches and hang them upside down in a dark, cool room at 18–21 °C and 50 percent humidity.
-Maintain those conditions for seven to ten days until smaller stems snap cleanly rather than bend.
+Cut branches and hang them upside down in a dark, cool room at 18–21 °C and 50 percent humidity for seven to ten days.
 Trim buds from branches and pack them loosely into airtight glass jars for curing.
+Open jars once a day for the first week, this “burping” releases moisture.
+Proper curing takes four to eight weeks but enhances taste, smoothness, and burn quality.

 FAQs about How to Grow Weed in a Closet